JSMaika/intficpy-docs/docs/_sources/guide/ifp_objects.rst.txt

 - Topic
 - TravelConnector

-The game (IFPGame instance) keeps track of every IFPObject associated with it by way of its "ifp_objects" attribute - a dictionary of IFPObjects each with a unique index.
+The game (`IFPGame <../api/ifp_game.html#intficpy.ifp_game.IFPGame>`_ instance) keeps track of every IFPObject associated with it by way of its "ifp_objects" attribute - a dictionary of IFPObjects each with a unique index.

 All IFPObjects need to be instantiated with a game object, so that they can be registered.